Dog Bite Lawyers in Maryland

 This created a very high standard to hold a landlord liable for a dog attack committed by a dog owned by their tenant.

 In 2012, the law was drastically changed, but only for pit bull owners and landlords who rented to tenants who owned pit bulls.
 In the case of Tracey v.
 Solesky, the Court of Appeals, Maryland’s highest court, changed the law as it applies to pit bulls.
 The Court ruled that when a pit bull injures someone, the owner is responsible even if they had no prior knowledge that the dog was dangerous.
 This is known as strict liability.
 The ruling also applied strict liability to landlords when a pit bull owned by a tenant injured someone.
 This decision was criticized by animal groups as “breed discrimination” as it singled out pit bulls.
-Plaxen & Adler, P.A., and many other victims’ advocates encouraged the Maryland General Assembly to change the law to apply strict liability to all dog breeds, so that the problems with pit bulls being singled out would be eliminated while still protecting victims of dog bites.
+Plaxen Adler Muncy, P.A. and many other victims’ advocates encouraged the Maryland General Assembly to change the law to apply strict liability to all dog breeds, so that the problems with pit bulls being singled out would be eliminated while still protecting victims of dog bites.

 Maryland’s current dog bite law